Wildcards-7506/Intro2Java/lessons/Lesson 03.md

 String message = "Hello World!";
 ```

-We've actually been using strings for a bit now in various assignments and lessons.
+We've actually been using strings for a bit now in various lessons.
 It's very useful to use for printing text that a human will read, but I didn't want to get into the details of it until now.
 They are ubiquitous enough that they are very close to being a foundational building block, but they are NOT a primitive type.

 In the previous example, `String` is the name of the type.
 You'll notice that it has a capital first letter as opposed to all of the primitive types which are all lowercase.
 This is because classes are Pascal case.
 We'll go into both classes next lesson. `message` here is the variable name and then we have the initial value on the right of the equals sign, `Hello World!`.